Full of Art: Top 10 Ways to a Creative Vacation

 Since its beginnings in 1985, the Scottsdale Public Art Collection has grown to encompass nearly 100 permanent installations and myriad revolving temporary exhibits.
 Many of the city’s most recognizable works, like Robert Indiana’s LOVE Sculpture and Ed Mell’s Jack Knife, are within walking distance of one another in pedestrian-friendly downtown.
 But you’ll spot magnificent pieces all over the city, even when driving along our freeways!

 Frank Lloyd Wright fell in love with the rugged beauty of Scottsdale’s Sonoran Desert in 1937 and began building his winter home alongside the majestic McDowell Mountains only a year later.
-Today Taliesin West is a working architectural school and famous landmark that offers tours of his old residence.
-Wright’s influence is still seen all around Scottsdale and its surrounding area – most notable are the spire that sits on the northwest corner of the Promenade shopping center and Gammage Auditorium in nearby Tempe, Ariz.
+Today Taliesin West is a working architectural school and famous landmark that offers tours of Wright’s former residence.
+Wright’s influence is still seen all around Scottsdale and its surrounding area – most notable are the spire that sits on the northwest corner of the Promenade shopping center and ASU Gammage in nearby Tempe, Ariz.

 Many of Wright’s former students have also left their mark on Scottsdale.
 The late Italian-born designer Paolo Soleri, famous for his concept of “arcology” and environmentally sound community called Arcosanti, is one of them.
-See how Soleri’s popular bronze bells are still cast at Cosanti and staff cast his popular bronze bells at his home/studio of Cosanti and then make your way to downtown Scottsdale for a glimpse of Soleri Bridge and Plaza, which is an homage to the importance of solar movement and the only one of Soleri’s bridge designs to be built.
+See how Soleri’s popular bronze bells are still cast at Cosanti, then make your way to downtown Scottsdale for a glimpse of Soleri Bridge and Plaza, which is an homage to the importance of solar movement and the only one of Soleri’s bridge designs to be built.

 Even a stay at a Scottsdale resort or hotel can be a cultural experience!
-Hotel Indigo Scottsdale turned its interior hallways into galleries that showcase the work of top local artists while The Phoenician is home to a $25 million collection rivaling the area’s best museums.
-At The Westin Kierland Resort & Spa, watch Cuban artist Nelson Garcia-Miranda paint live in deseo restaurant or head to Hermosa Inn, a boutique hideaway to admire the paintings and self-portraits of original owner and cowboy artist Lon Megargee.
+The Phoenician is home to a $25 million collection rivaling the area’s best museums.
+Revel in the bright tropical artwork of renowned Cuban artist Nelson Garcia-Miranda at The Westin Kierland Resort & Spa, watch Cuban artist Nelson Garcia-Miranda paint live in deseo restaurant or head to Hermosa Inn, a boutique hideaway to admire the paintings and self-portraits of original owner and cowboy artist Lon Megargee.

 Scottsdale is a community that embraces its storied history.
 Connect with the city’s diverse past and present at Native Trails, a series of free noontime festivals that take place January through April and commemorate the Southwest’s indigenous peoples.
 For on-property cultural activities, visit the Native American Learning Center at Hyatt Regency Scottsdale Resort and Spa at Gainey Ranch or Talking Stick: A Cultural and Entertainment Destination Area at Talking Stick Resort.

 Is your inner Picasso screaming for a breakthrough?
 Nurture your creative side at Scottsdale Artists’ School, where weekly classes are led by working, professional artists experienced in mediums like charcoal, drawing, sculpture and more.
-And even if you’ve never so much as dipped into a Crayola watercolor set, you’ll be amazed with what you can create during a two- or three-hour guided painting session at Me the Artist.
+And even if you’ve never so much as dipped into a Crayola watercolor set, you’ll be amazed with what you can create during a two- or three-hour guided painting session at Art of Merlot.